acdmft/peertuber-back/README.md

 Peertuber is the aggregator of the Peertube instances.
 It is based on the official API that could be found <a href="https://instances.joinpeertube.org/instances" target="_blank">here.</a> To learn more about Peertube visit  <a href="https://joinpeertube.org" target="_blank">official site.</a>

 Current repository contains the code of the backend server of Peertuber.
-Check the front-end client repository<a href="https://github.com/acdmft/peertuber-front" target="_blank">here.</a>
+Check the front-end client repository<a href="https://github.com/acdmft/peertuber-front" target="_blank"> here.</a>

+Peertuber <a href="peertuber.vercel.app" target="_blank">demo.</a>

 ## Dependencies
 * [Node.js] (https://nodejs.org/)